West Herts Homes transfer

 West Herts Homes has decided that merging with a larger landlord is the best way to make sure that tenants continue to receive excellent services.

-The transfer would ensure that additional resources are available to maintain homes to the highest standards of repair and safety.
-It would also bring wider benefits to West Herts Homes customers through more robust and additional services.
+The transfer will ensure that additional resources are available to maintain homes to the highest standards of repair and safety.
+It will also bring wider benefits to West Herts Homes customers through more robust and additional services.

-Transferring will also allow West Herts Homes’ social purpose to continue and ensure there is the capacity to comply with regulations and meet the demands of the external operating environment.
+Transferring will also allow West Herts Homes’ social purpose to continue and ensure there is the capacity to comply with regulations and meet the demands of the challenging economic climate.

 Watford Community Housing has been chosen as the preferred partner for this transfer, as we have similar values to West Herts Homes, and we are a registered provider of social housing with charitable objectives.